jcchurch/APSUUnityCamp/Scripts/BlockSlider/README.md

     }

  Play the game to see "You Win!" appear once the goal is reached.
-You will not be able to pass through the StationaryObstacle.